-Our analysis of the original GenProg system [57, 20] (winner of a distinguished paper award at ICSE 2009 and a best paper award at GECCO 2009) yields similar results.
+Our analysis of the original GenProg system [60, 22] yields similar results.
 Out of 11 defects evaluated in the two papers, the generated patches for 9 defects are incorrect (in some cases because of the use of weak proxies, in other cases because of weak test suites).
 The patches for 9 of the 11 defects simply delete functionality (removing statements, adding return statements, or adding exit statements).
 The only two defects for which the original GenProg system generates correct patches are small motivating examples (less than 30 lines of code).
 See Section 7.